PieMC-Dev/PieMC/README.md

 # English
 [translated using ChatGPT, lol]

-Server software for Minecraft: Bedrock Edition, writtem in Python.
+Server software for Minecraft: Bedrock Edition, written in Python.
 It is currently in the early stages of development.

 Run: